RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

 Whether it's renaming a column, changing its data type, adjusting its nullability, or updating its permissions, DBeaver provides you with the flexibility to adapt your columns to your changing requirements.

-Modifying columns is a key aspect of database management, allowing you to ensure that your columns continue to serve their intended purpose effectively.
+Modifying columns is a crucial aspect of database management, allowing you to ensure that your columns continue to serve their intended purpose effectively.

 Here's how you can modify a column in DBeaver:

-Go to the **Database Navigator** menu, and choose the right database and column to modify its settings.
+Go to the **Database Navigator** menu, and choose the proper database and column to modify its settings.
 Right-click the column and select **View Column**.

 Here's how you can modify a column in DBeaver: